guidosalustri/guidosalustri.github.io/_pages/essom.md

 ---

 <p align="center">☽ ☼ ☾</p>
-At its core, Essom was created as a game that could stand among ancient abstract classics, yet raises its own identity rooted in native Latin American aesthetics and perspectives.
-Crafted from ceramic, wood, and felt balls, the game offers strategic depth but without relying solely on pure tactical or logical thinking.
-Since it is not a “perfect information” game, it offers a more intuitive and casual experience, where bluffing can also become part of play.
+At its core, Essom was created as a game that could stand among ancient abstract classics, yet raise its own identity rooted in native Latin American aesthetics and perspective.
+Crafted from ceramic, wood, and felt balls, the game offers strategic depth but without relying solely on tactical or logical thinking.
+Since it is not a “perfect information” game, it provides a more intuitive and casual experience, where bluffing can also become part of play.

 Essom is a 1v1 game where players need to search and retrieve hidden tokens called Sils.
 Sils are hidden (by players) under other pieces called Tsoas.
 A Tsoa with a Sil inside is called a Tsoa-Sil.
 To retrieve a Sil, a Tsoa-Sil needs to be forced into a cell with a hole.